StrictHornet/Using-Machine-Learning-To-Identify-Hate-Speech-And-Demeaning-Comments-On-The-Internet/README.md

 problem resolution we have created a more convenient world.
 We cannot stop now.
-The internet has brought about connectedness and has been a key element in the advancement of technology, however, we are at a junction where the rate at which toxic data being uploaded on the internet is surpassing our ability to moderate toxic altercations  [1][2].
+The internet has brought about connectedness and has been a key element in the advancement of technology, however, we are at a junction where the rate at which toxic data being uploaded on the internet is surpassing our ability to moderate toxic altercations.
 Human moderators that regulate toxic content on the internet are having to endure challenging workloads and being diagnosed with mental health illness such as post-traumatic stress disorder and chronic anxiety.
-The normalization of toxicity on the internet is autocatalytic as it originates more toxicity and thus demands abrupt action  [3].
+The normalization of toxicity on the internet is autocatalytic as it originates more toxicity and thus demands abrupt action.
 This project aims to raise awareness of these alarming levels of toxicity and hate speech, highlight the impact of this toxicity on the mental health of internet users and moderators and put to light the current measures being taken to mitigate these trying state of affairs.
 This project would also address how Artificial Intelligence in the form of Natural Language Processing